Prerequisites

 Step 4: Onboard via API

-No step-up token is required for onboarding.
-KnoxCall runs a probe (wrap + unwrap on 32 test bytes) before writing anything — if the IAM grant isn’t working, the request fails immediately with400 kms_verify_failed.
+No step-up verification is required for onboarding.
+KnoxCall runs a probe (wrap + unwrap on 32 test bytes) before writing anything — if the IAM grant isn’t working, the request fails immediately with400 and a plain message like KMS access denied.
+Check that the IAM/RBAC grant gives KnoxCall both Encrypt and Decrypt on this key. (or KMS probe failed. for other probe errors).
+If KMS itself is unreachable, you get 502 with KMS provider unreachable during probe. instead.

 provider is "aws" (not "aws_kms").
 A successful response: